 Of course, investment risk is not the only risk that affects consumption possibilities.
 Different people are exposed to different amounts and different kinds of risk and one would expect this to affect an individual's investment portfolio.
 Intuitively, one might think that when one is exposed to risk in one dimension, one becomes more averse to risk in another dimension.
 For instance, other things being equal, an individual with a very uncertain income may want to invest in a safer portfolio than someone whose income is virtually guaranteed.
-It turns out that such an effect of "background risk" on risk aversion will only hold if preferences satisfy certain logical conditions (Kimball, 1993;
+It turns out that such an effect of "background risk" on risk aversion will only hold if preferences satisfy certain logical conditions (Kimball, 1993; Gollier and Pratt, 1996; Gollier, 2001).
+Empirical work by Guiso, Jappelli, Terlizesse (1996) indicates that the presence of background risk lowers the willingness of households to hold risky assets.
+Similarly, Haliassos and Bertaut (1995) find that people in risky occupations are less likely to hold stocks.
+Using a self-reported measure of risk aversion, Guiso and Paiella (2001) find that the presence of background risk increases measured risk aversion.
+Thus, we tentatively conclude that individual preferences do satisfy the logical conditions for an increase in background risk to increase risk aversion.

-6 Saving will increase if and only if the degree of absolute prudence is larger than twice the degree of absolute risk aversion.
+&lt;sup>4 Saving will increase if and only if the degree of absolute prudence is larger than twice the degree of absolute risk aversion.
 See Gollier (2001).